rasundsbak/rtd-tutorial/docs/source/02_easy_login.rst

 .. image:: bytt_bilde.png

-Start JupyterLab by clicking the blue “Launch” button at the bottom of the form.
-This creates a job that is sent to the job queue.
-When the necessary resources are available your job starts.

-When the job has started, click the blue button “Connect to Jupyter” to open JupyterLab.
+Start JupyterLab ved å klikke på den brå “Launch” knappen nederst i skjemaet.
+Dette lager en jobb som blir sendt til køen.
+Når de påkrevde ressursene er tilgjengelige, starter jobben din opp.

+Når jobben har startet, klikk på “Connect to Jupyter” for å åpne JupyterLab.

-.. dropdown:: Dropdown menu title
+.. dropdown:: Valgfri OCR Støtte

     Dropdown text only

     Dropdown text with an internal link :doc:`directory/file_name`

-Valgfri OCR Støtte

 Optionally, you can enable support for Optical Character Recognition (OCR).
 OCR lets you convert images to text.
 Load the module tesseract/5.3.4-GCCcore-12.3.0 by adding it to the field “Additional modules”.
 You will also need to change the field “Choose Jupyter module (required)” to “4.0.5-GCCcore-12.3.0”, so that the versions match.